Contributions of real property represent one of the most complicated yet rewarding opportunities in charitable gift planning.

 A donor in these circumstances may wish to avail himself or herself of a special election under.
-The election permits the donor to deduct all “30% gifts” at cost basis, but to take the reduced gifts as a charitable deduction subject to the 50% limitation.
+The election permits the donor to deduct all “30 percent gifts” at cost basis, but to take the reduced gifts as a charitable deduction subject to the 50 percent limitation.

-If the charitable contribution for a gift of appreciated real estate is reduced to the donor’s adjusted basis in the property because depreciation in excess of straight-line has been claimed with respect to the property, this election makes it possible for the donor to deduct the adjusted cost basis of the property in an amount up to 50% of AGI, as if it were a gift of other property.
+If the charitable contribution for a gift of appreciated real estate is reduced to the donor’s adjusted basis in the property because depreciation in excess of straight line has been claimed with respect to the property, this election makes it possible for the donor to deduct the adjusted cost basis of the property in an amount up to 50 percent of AGI, as if it were a gift of other property.
 See.

 Substantiating Gift Value

 A qualified appraisal — as that term is defined in— is generally needed to sustain a claim of an income tax charitable deduction with respect to a donation of real estate if the claimed value of the property (or the aggregate claimed value of all real estate gifts made during the year) exceeds $5,000.